Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Error Analysis

-Based on the definition, the update of each $\mat{M}^{(m)}$ after an ALS sweep is the summation of $\mat{H}^{(m,n)}$ expressed as $ d\mat{M}^{(m)} = \sum_{n=1,n\neq m}^{N}\mat{H}^{(m,n)}. $ In Theorem~\ref{thm:cpgenerrbound}, we prove that when the column-wise norm of $d\mat{A}^{(n)}=\mat{A}^{(n)}-\mat{A}_{p}^{(n)}$ relative to the norm of $\mat{A}^{(n)}$, for $n\in\inti{1}{N}$, is small, the absolute error of column-wise results for $\mat{H}^{(m,n)}$ calculated from pairwise perturbation with respect to that calculated from exact ALS is also small.
+For simplicity, we first perform an error analysis for the case where the second order correction terms $\mat{V}^{(n,i,j)}$ are not included in PP. In Theorem~\ref{thm:cpgenerrbound}, we prove that when the column-wise norm of $d\mat{A}^{(n)}=\mat{A}^{(n)}-\mat{A}_{p}^{(n)}$ relative to the norm of $\mat{A}^{(n)}$ for $n\in\inti{1}{N}$ is small, the absolute error of column-wise results for $\mat{H}^{(m,n)}$ calculated from pairwise perturbation with respect to that calculated from exact ALS is also small.
 Corollary~\ref{thm:cperrbound_N3} provides a simple relative error bound for third-order tensors.
 Overall, these bounds demonstrate that pairwise perturbation should generally compute updates with small relative error with respect to the magnitude of the perturbation of the factor matrices since the setup of the pairwise operators.
 However, this relative error can be amplified during other steps of ALS, which are ill-conditioned, i.e., can suffer from catastrophic cancellation (the same would hold for round-off error).

+We then perform an error analysis for the case where the second order correction terms $\mat{V}^{(n,i,j)}$ are included in PP in Theorem~\ref{thm:cpgenerrbound_withsecond}.
+We show that the second order corrections can tighten the leading order error by a factor related to the CP decomposition accuracy.